-Complaints information in relation to services regulated by the Solicitors Regulation Authority (“SRA”)
+Complaints information in relation to services regulated by the Solicitors Regulation Authority

-In the first instance it may be helpful to contact the person who is working on your case to discuss your concerns and we will do our best to resolve any issues at this stage.
+In the first instance it may be helpful to contact the person who is working on your matter to discuss your concerns and we will do our best to resolve any issues at this stage.
 If you would like to make a formal complaint, then you can read our full complaints procedure.
 Making a complaint will not affect how we handle your matter.

-What do to if we cannot resolve your complaint
+What to do if we cannot resolve your complaint

 Before accepting a complaint for investigation, the Legal Ombudsman will check that you have tried to resolve your complaint with us first.
 If you have, then you must take your complaint to the Legal Ombudsman:

-- Within six months of receiving a final response to your complaint
+- within six months of receiving a final response to your complaint

-- No more than six years from the date of act/omission; or
+no more than one year from the date of act or omission being complained about; or

-- No more than three years from when you should reasonably have known there was cause for complaint.
+no more than one year from the date when you should reasonably have known there was cause for complaint.

 If you would like more information about the Legal Ombudsman, please contact them: